How we will handle any personal data you provide in relation to procurement processes.

 - housing sector, etc

-Welsh Government’s spend management information supplier and contact details are submitted to the Welsh Government’s Spend Analysis provider to assist with the delivery of reporting services.
+Welsh Government’s spend information and supplier contact details are submitted to the Welsh Government’s spend analysis provider to assist with the delivery of reporting services.

 In addition, information will be shared and or input into the Welsh Government Enterprise Resource Planning tool (SAP) managed by the shared service centre.